zakerikk/oracle-provider-node/README.md

 To improve the project and receive better support please consider setting the `DISABLE_ANALYTICS` to `false`.
 No private keys will be submitted.

 In `appconfig.json`, each price pair is mapped to a single contract and can have any number of sources.
 The node will push the result of the last source that returns an answer, throwing out sources that do not respond.

+## NEAR Setup

+First login using the near-cli by doing `NEAR_ENV=testnet near login` (`NEAR_ENV=mainnet` for mainnet).
+This will store private keys inside the `~/.near-credentials/testnet` (or `/mainnet` for mainnet).
+If for some reason the data is not in those folders please manually copy the private key over from `~/.near-credentials/default` over to the desired network folder.

+In the `appconfig.json` Make sure if you are using NEAR to change the accountId (containing `{{YOUR_ACCOUNT_ID}}`) with your accountId that you just used to login with.
+Also if you want to deploy for mainnet make sure the `networkType` is set to mainnet and `rpc` is set to `https://rpc.testnet.near.org`.

+In the `.env` file you just created change the `NEAR_CREDENTIALS_STORE_PATH` to the root of the `near-credentials` folder.
+(For example `/home/myname/.near-credentials/`).

+Near does not require a new contract deployment for each pair.
+Each pair is generated automaticly when you push a new pair.
+See [Contract addresses for NEAR](#contract-addresses)

+# EVM Setup

+Change in the `appconfig.json` the `chainId` and `rpc` to the desired EVM chain.
+Currently it's configured to use the Aurora EVM chain.

+Change in the `.env` the `AURORA_PRIVATE_KEY` to your private key (Not a mnemonic but the key that starts with 0x)

 ### Running